w3f/Grants-Program/applications/Bono_Network.md

 ## Ecosystem Fit

-- **Where and How It Fits**: Bono fills a crucial gap in the Polkadot ecosystem by providing a legal infrastructure layer that enables secure, cross-chain legal processes.
-It enhances the utility of the Polkadot network by introducing legal document verification, decentralized governance, and AI integration.
+- **Where and How It Fits**: Bono fills a crucial gap by providing a legal infrastructure layer that enables secure, cross-chain legal processes.
+It enhances the utility of the Polkadot network by introducing legal document verification, decentralized governance, and indirect AI integration.
 - **Target Audience**: Individuals seeking affordable legal services, law firms wanting to expand their reach, political dissidents requiring protection, and developers interested in building legal tech solutions.
 - **Needs Addressed**:
-  - **Access to Justice**: Making legal services affordable and accessible.
+  - **Access to Justice**: Making legal services affordable and accessible, especially in cross jurisdiction cases.
   - **Document Verification**: Secure and immutable verification of legal documents.
   - **Protection of Vulnerable Individuals**: Using ZK proofs to protect sensitive information.
 - **Identification of Needs**: Through extensive research, including studies on global access to justice, interviews with legal professionals, and analysis of cross-border legal challenges.